jugshaurya/showcase/mdx-blogs/cpp.md

 ## Global variables in C++

 - variables declared outside any function, even main() are accessed by anyone, anyfunction, anyclass and hence are called global variables.
-- Should not use as it breaks PURE function concept of functinal programming paradigm.
+- Should not use as it breaks PURE function concept of functional programming paradigm.

 ## C-string